-English proficiency is one of the conditions for admission for all applicants whose native language is not English.
+English proficiency is one of the conditions for admission for all international applicants whose native language is not English.
 Any of the following tests are accepted as proof of English Proficiency:

 - TOEFL (Test of English as a Foreign Language) minimum score of 79 internet based (iBT) or 550 paper based (PB)